vortex-logger/vortex-logger/docs/api.md

 Write a `'fatal'` level log, if the configured `level` allows for it.

-Since `'fatal'` level messages are intended to be logged just prior to the process exiting the `fatal` method will always sync flush the destination.
+Since `'fatal'` level messages are intended to be logged just before the process exiting the `fatal` method will always sync flush the destination.
 Therefore it's important not to misuse `fatal` since it will cause performance overhead if used for any